 The Italian courts readily accepted these principles but it was only after long consideration that the Constitutional Court accepted that ordinary judges could rule that national law did not comply with a Community law.
-In addition, the Constitutional Court requires ordinary judges to apply national law in preference to Community law if the Community law in question violates the fundamental principles of the Italian Constitution or inalienable human rights.
+In addition, ordinary judges must apply domestic law which is contrary to community law only if the Constitutional Court has recognised the existence of a conflict between community law and the fundamental principles or rights and freedoms guaranteed by the Italian Constitution.
+The Constitutional Court is competent to decide whether European treaties cause such a conflict and - in the affirmative - declare that the ordinary law implementing the contested legal rule is unconstitutional.